 Richard Linklater is no stranger to making great movies, especially comedies that we can all enjoy.
 His latest movie is called Hit Man, and it is the story of a fake hitman who falls in love with a woman trying to kill her husband.
 Yes, it’s based on a true story… well, mostly true.
 The movie was written with alongside, Glen Powell.
-The Top Gun: Maverick star as Gary Johnson, a real-life psychology professor who on the side helped police capture murder for hire criminals by posing as a fake hitman.
+The Top Gun: Maverick star as Gary Johnson, a real-life psychology professor who on the side helped police capture murder-for-hire criminals by posing as a fake hitman.
 Of course, some of the story is embellished and nobody knows the true identity of the woman that the character Madison was inspired by and who is trying to have her husband killed.
 But that doesn’t matter because you get a fun comedic thriller with great characters.
 This was a surprise hit for me.
-Glen Powell knocks it out of the park with his performance as Gary Johnson and essentially makes this movie with all the different characters that he plays as the fake hit man.
+Glen Powell knocks it out of the park with his performance as Gary Johnson and essentially makes this movie with all the different characters that he plays as the fake hitman.
 And between him and Richard Linklater you get a smart romantic action thriller that is probably one of Netflix’s best movies.

 It’s easy for a romantic action thriller to fall into the tropes of Mr. and Mrs. Smith, but Hit Man doesn’t do that.
 You certainly know who the main star of the film is, and Glen Powell owns it from the first time we see him on screen as a nerdy psychology professor.
 His performance is a wonderful adventure with a great actor who essentially becomes the man of a thousand faces.
 Adria Arjona who plays the damsel in distress, but also mysterious psychopath because you don’t know whether she would really killed her husband or not, but her performance is good too Together her and Glenn exuberate great on screen chemistry that will keep you rooting for both characters until the end.